pau-amaro-seoane/gaseous-model/README.md

  where "spedi" is the executable binary you get out when you compile the main code with "make"

- New style: Use launch_spedi.sh in utils instead of @run1
+ New style: Use run.sh in utils instead of @run1
  ========

 (0) General information: Refer to star.f and params.f